krasimir/yez/README.md

 yez
 ===

-Chrome extension which acts as task runner
+Chrome extension that acts as task runner